alexjyong/mfghomenumbercounter/README.md

 then

-`ddocker run -p 3000:3000 -v /path/to/your/numbersJsonFileYouAreUsing:/usr/src/app/data -d my-nodejs-app ` (you can change my-nodejs-app to whatever you want)
+`docker run -p 3000:3000 -v /path/to/your/numbersJsonFileYouAreUsing:/usr/src/app/data -d my-nodejs-app` (you can change my-nodejs-app to whatever you want)